Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 The breakdown of this URL is:
 - `DRM_TYPE`: The type of encryption keys being requested.
 Possible values are `cenc`, `fairplay`, `widevine`, `playready`, and `aes`.
 See [Using the encryption keys](#using-the-encryption-keys) for more information.
 - `CLIENT_NAME`: The account name.
-Plese contact support@vualto.com if you do not have the account name.
+Plese contact support@vualto.com if you do not have an account name.
 - `CONTENT_ID`: A unique content identifier.
 This value will always generate the same encryption keys.

-In order to provide the keys securely an API key is required in the header of the request.
+In order to provide the keys securely, an API key is required in the header of the request.
 Please contact support@vualto.com if you do not have an API key.

-Below is an example curl request for `cenc` encryption keys using the client `vualto` and with the `CONTENT_ID` of `test`
+Below is an example curl request for `cenc` encryption keys using the client `vualto` and with the `CONTENT_ID` of `test`.

 ```bash
 curl -X "GET" "https://key-provider.drm.technology/cenc/vualto/test" -H "API_KEY: <API_KEY>"